Sarah BerryWeb Marketing Consultant

 While these pages can keep users on your website by providing a list of relevant pages on your site, they offer little value to a user and serve as a red flag for web crawlers.
 Not to mention, having broken links can affect your off-page SEO.
 If a competitor spots a domain linking to your site via a broken link, it gives that competitor an outreach opportunity.

 That outreach opportunity can cost your business not only a link but also future customers.
 That’s why you need to find and fix broken links.
 Broken links tend to happen for the following reasons:

 - Deleted page

 Screaming Frog provides the easiest solution to finding and fixing broken links.
 The free version will crawl up to 500 URLs and provide an easy-to-export list of URLs with 404 errors, including the broken URL.
 You can even see the anchor text for the broken link, which makes your work even easier.

 In addition to fixing these errors now, you also want to establish a habit of checking for 404 errors.
+Internal linking audit can help you spot 404 errors.
 Depending on how much content you produce, as well as how many people work on your site, you may want to run Screaming Frog every week, month, or quarter.